 LOA is granted to students in good standing with an intention to return to UWest less than one year, whereas withdrawal is applicable to students who do not plan to return to UWest as well as those who plan on taking one year or more off from their studies.

 UWest’s approved LOA does not meet the definition of Return of Title IV Funds Approved LOA and therefore, will be considered as withdrawal for Return of Title IV Funds purposes.

 Return of Title IV Funds (R2T4)

-Effective October 7, 2000 Title IV Refund Regulations require students who withdraw from all of their classes prior to the 60 percent point of the payment period (defined as fall or spring semester or summer term) to return the unearned portion of their Title IV financial aid to the Department of Education.
+Federal Title IV regulations require students who withdraw from all of their classes prior to the 60 percent point of the payment period (defined as fall or spring semester or summer term) to return the unearned portion of their Title IV financial aid to the Department of Education.
 Additionally, institutions may be required to return a portion of unearned funds to the Department of Education, and some students may be entitled to a post-withdrawal disbursement.
-UWest elected to apply these regulations beginning with the Fall 2007 semester.

 Funds to include in a Return to Title IV calculation

-Title IV funds which must be included in the refund calculations are listed in the priority order of their return as follows:
+Title IV funds which must be included in the calculation are listed in the priority order of their return as follows:

 - Direct Unsubsidized Stafford loans;